KalimeroMK/Halk/README.md

 ```
 php artisan vendor:publish --provider="Kalimeromk\HalkbankPayment\HalkBankPaymentServiceProvider"
 ```

+## Middleware
+Pls register CsrfExemptMiddleware in the Kernel of laravel app
 ## Configure the Package
 Edit the published config/payment.php with your Halkbank credentials and settings.
 Usage